WellingtonMb/RepData_PeerAssessment1/PA1_template.md

-##10.0 Conclusion
+###10.0 Conclusion

-The mean and median of the data containg NA`s are different.
-When the missing values are replaced with the average the resulting **mean** and **median** are exactly the same value.
-This shows that the NA`s introduces skewness and replacing the NA`s removes skewness.
+The mean and median of the data containg NA values are different.
+When the NA values are replaced with the average the resulting **mean** and **median** are exactly the same value.
+This shows that the NA values introduce skewness and replacing the NA values remove the skewness.

-##11.0 Activity patterns differences between weekdays and weekends
+###11.0 Activity patterns differences between weekdays and weekends

-###11.1 Showing the days of the week
+Showing the days of the week

 ```r